CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

     1. Select the type of property (**Property** or **Vocabulary**).

-    1. Depending on the type of property that you selected, do one of the following:

-        For **Property**, find and select the needed property.
+    1. Depending on the type of property that you selected before, find and select the needed property or vocabulary key.

-        For **Vocabulary**, find and select the needed vocabulary key.

     1. Select the operation.

-    1. Select the value of the property.
+    1. Select the value of the property or vocabulary key.

         If you want to create a rule for a value that does not yet exist in CluedIn, then enter a new value.

         ![rule-builder-2.png](../../assets/images/getting-started/rule-builder/rule-builder-2.png)

         {:.important}
         The fields for configuring a filter appear one by one.
 After you complete the previous field, the next field appears.
+For more information, see [Filters](/key-terms-and-features/filters).

 1. In the **Actions** section, select **Add Action**, and then configure the action that CluedIn can perform on the filtered items: